houxd/simpleos/README.md

-A Simple OS use for MCU, implements single threaded async runtimes
+A Simple OS use for MCU, that implements single-threaded asynchronous runtime.